The SEO Audit Checklist Ordered by Ranking Impact, Not by Category

 Sources

-• Google Search Central — the public guidance that crawlability and indexation precede every other ranking signal, cited above on item one
+- Google Search Central, "In-Depth Guide to How Google Search Works" (developers.google.com/search/docs/fundamentals/how-search-works) — the public guidance that crawling and indexing precede serving, cited above on item one

 GenGrowth Team